Local SEO in 2020 is a powerful tool and a must-have strategy for small businesses going forward.

-This is because it make everything search engines love, i.e., it provides easy site navigation, supports information architecture, and ranks pages of authority in higher positions. (check out our post on Technical SEO for further info on-site navigation and architecture).
+This is because it makes everything search engines love, i.e., it provides easy site navigation, supports information architecture, and ranks pages of authority in higher positions. (check out our post on Technical SEO for further info on on-site navigation and architecture).

 You need to build links with authority and relevance.
 Inbound links, in particular, can be incredibly powerful in helping to achieve local SEO.

 This is because, for every genuine link you have, the more search engines like Google believe you’re a legitimate company hence begin to raise your relevance on search engine results.

 Getting inbound links can come from guest posts, sponsorships, partnerships, or collaborations if you’re members of any awarding bodies, trade organisations, etc.